As for the artistsic tastes of the Scottish literary scene, I can only say: the bells ring loudly enough, but not in unison.

 This creative act, then.
 This composition.
 The About page, it is ridiculous.

-I should relax and let it flow.
+I should relax.
+Let it flow.
 I've so much to say.
 I want to stand out from the other publishers.
 Silly.

 The list of Publisher Members of Publishing Scotland is here.

 2020 is difficult, for many people, and most everybody is inoculated with the same distemper.
 We never knew we had this rage inside us.